 - any legal fees incurred.

-Beyond protecting PHI within your practice, working with compliant business associates, and looking into cyber insurance, Sorensen suggests assessing your network through the payment card industry-data security standard (PCI-DSS) parameters as well.
+Beyond protecting PHI within your practice, working with compliant business associates, and looking into cyber insurance, Sorensen suggests assessing your network through the payment card industry data security standard (PCI-DSS) parameters as well.
 In other words, you want to be sure your data protection is comprehensive.

 In our SSAE 16 certified datacenter, it is.
 Complete Healthcare Solutions chose us for our “100% up-time, secure infrastructure, and expertise in Healthcare IT.”
-Get experienced guidance today in compliant hosting along with many of our Cloud Hosting Solutions.
+Get experienced guidance today in compliant hosting along with many of our VPS Hosting Solutions.